 (Editor’s note: FRESH BLOOD is a column where I interview promising new writers of horror fiction.)

-The West Virginia writer agreed to an exclusive Q&A interview via email with lionelraygreen.com where she sheds some light on the darkness of her writing.
+The Texas writer agreed to an exclusive Q&A interview via email with lionelraygreen.com where she talks about Dog Meat and what inspires her writing the most.

 What has you glued to the TV nowadays?

 Confession time: I haven’t been watching anything lately.
 With all those great books out there, who has time?

 What’s the last movie you watched that you’d recommend?

 Mrs. Pollifax-Spy.
 It’s a 1971 film starring the aging but still sexy Rosalind Russell and Darren McGavin from The Night Stalker.
 The film (an international spy thriller) has held up well.
 The dialogue subtext during the tense Christmas party scene is a brilliant piece of writing (and acting).

 What’s the last book you read that you’d recommend?